e100/makerplane-configs/README.md

 At this point you should reboot and make sure everything so far seems to be working.
 Then continue onto installing stratuc by reading the stratux/README.md in this repo

+# Known issues
+## If pyefis is killed sometimes the waydroid and weston processe are not killed.
+When pyefis is restarted it is not possible to get the android window working again.